James A. Bradley: Personal life and death

+Bradley was married to Helen M. Packard of Boston; they had no children.

+Although he was raised Catholic, he converted to Methodism.
+This conversion brought him in contact with the Ocean Grove Camp Meeting Association, a relationship that was instrumental in his selection of the site near Ocean Grove for Asbury Park.

+Bradley died at his residence in the Grand Hotel on June 6, 1921.
+Despite the success of his resorts, he did not die a wealthy man, and much of his property was still mortgaged.
+He was interred at Woodlawn Cemetery in The Bronx.

+Legacy

 Bradley set aside park lands, waterfront areas, and urban scale blocks, that widened at the ocean.
 Bradley donated land to religious and civic groups, and the public library.
 Bradley is responsible for the creation of the mile-long oceanfront boardwalk that remains today.

 A statue of Bradley stands in front of the Paramount Theater and Convention Hall complex in Bradley Park.
 Constructed shortly after his death to mark the 50th anniversary of the city's founding, a campaign began in 2017 to remove the statue based on Bradley's history of instituting segregation on the beach and boardwalk that he owned.
 Bradley was pressured into this by hotel owners and a campaign by the Asbury Park Daily Journal upon complaints of White visitors in 1885.
 Previously, the oceanfront was open to all.
 Bradley openly explained his motivations to Black groups.
 He felt that should Asbury Park remain integrated and cease to attract White visitors, economic ruin would result.
 The city's economy was negatively impacted in the 1970s when the number of White visitors declined after the beach and boardwalk were reintegrated.
 Members of the Asbury Park Historical Society acknowledged Bradley's use of segregation but opposed removal of the statue.